wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 ![Figure 10: the coordinates of the point P', the projection of P on the canvas, can be computed using simple geometry.
 The rectangle ABC and AB'C' are said to be similar (side view).](/images/rendering-3d-scene-overview/box-setup4.png?)

 Let's recall that what we are trying to achieve, is to compute P', the coordinates of a point P from the 3D scene on the surface of a canvas, which is the 2D surface where the image of the scene will be drawn (the canvas is also called the projection plane, or in CG, the **image plane**).
 If you trace a line from P to the eye (the origin of the camera coordinate system), P' is the line's point of intersection with the canvas (Figure 10).
 When the point P coordinates are defined with respect to the camera coordinate system, computing the position of P' is trivial.
 If you look at Figure 10, which shows a side view of our setup, you can see that by construction, we can trace two triangles \(\triangle ABC\) and \(\triangle AB'C'\), where:

-* A is the eye
+- A is the eye.
-* B is the distance from the eye to point P along the camera coordinate system's z-axis
+- B is the distance from the eye to point P along the camera coordinate system's z-axis.
-* C is the distance from the eye to P along the camera coordinate system's y-axis
+- C is the distance from the eye to P along the camera coordinate system's y-axis.
-* B' is the distance from the eye to the canvas (for now, we will assume that this distance is 1, which is going to simplify our calculations)
+- B' is the distance from the eye to the canvas (for now, we will assume that this distance is 1, which is going to simplify our calculations).
-* C' is the distance from the eye to P' along the camera coordinate system y-axis
+- C' is the distance from the eye to P' along the camera coordinate system y-axis.

 The triangles \(\triangle ABC\) and \(\triangle AB'C'\) are said to be similar (similar triangles have the same shape, but different sizes).
 Similar triangles have an interesting property: the ratio between their adjacent and opposite sides is the same.
 In other words: